A Guide to Tuition-Free Colleges and Universities for International Students

 Tuition Free Universities in Germany

 For many years, higher institutions of education in Germany usually do not charge any tuition fees for undergraduate studies.
 But after the Constitutional Court of Germany lifted the ban on tuition fees in January 2005, a number of Federal states now charge tuition fees for undergraduate students.
-Postgraduate studies such as most Master’s or PhD has been charging tuition fees for some time now.
+Postgraduate studies such as most Master’s or PhD charges tuition fees for some time now.

 Tuition Fees for Undergraduate Programmes

 Since the winter semester 2006/07, German universities are now allowed to charge tuition fees for undergraduate study programmes.
-Currently, only 4 out of 16 Federal states charge tuition fees of up to 500 Euros per semester.
-These states are Baden-Württemberg, Bavaria, Hamburg, and Lower Saxony.
+As of October 2013, only 1 out of 16 Federal states charge tuition fees of up to 500 Euros per semester.
 All other federal states only request a certain amount of money as a semester contribution (about 50 euros) but charges no tuition fees.
-Detailed information on tuition fees in different federal states in Germany can be found at this page.
+You should check this page for updated information on tuition fees in different federal states in Germany.

 Tuition fees for Graduate Programmes